jyothi-ramilla/AAgent/agent/README.md

 2. Bash for shell scripting

 3. Python dependencies file (see requirements.txt).List all python libraries required to run the code.
-In this code base we used only web3
+In this code base we used Web3 and Standard libraries

 4. Environment variables